How we use your information

 This privacy notice was drafted with brevity and clarity in mind.
 It does not provide exhaustive detail of all aspects of NEF Consulting’s collection and use of personal information.
 We are happy to provide any additional specific information or explanation needed.
 Any requests for this should be sent to the address below.

 Access to personal information

 NEF Consulting tries to be as open as it can be in terms of giving people access to their personal information.
-Individuals can find out if we hold any personal information by making a ‘subject access request’ under the Data Protection Act 1998.
+Individuals can find out if we hold any personal information by making a ‘subject access request’ under the General Data Protection Regulation (GDPR), May 2018.
 If we do hold information about you we will:

 - Give you a description of it.